 Sustainability.
 Going green.
 Earth friendly.
 Carbon footprint.
 Carbon Neutral.
 You hear these buzzwords about the environment all the time, and you know your organization wants to reduce waste and save money.
-But what does this trend really mean for the maintenance team?
+But what does maintenance sustainability really mean for the maintenance team?

 The maintenance department is often the focus of environmental policies because maintenance itself is a key part of sustainability, as it improves operations and contributes to longer asset life.
 After all, the best way to reduce waste is by preventing assets from becoming inefficient and from breaking too soon in the first place.
 So organizational sustainability policies have a big impact on how the maintenance team does their jobs.

 Measuring environmental impact is about calculating what is saved instead of what was spent: fuel that wasn’t burned, water that wasn’t used, and waste that never happened.
 You know computerized maintenance management system (CMMS) solutions can help you track what you’ve already done and what still needs to be done.
 But CMMS can also help you quantify how those tasks turn into savings—in time, money, and other resources.

 CMMS is an environmental impact software can help you meet sustainability maintenance goals in six major ways.

 1. Reduced Energy and Water Consumption

 CMMS can help your team collect and track data on water and energy usage.
 By recording gauge readings over a period of time, you can compare current to historical usage, calling attention to spikes, trends, or major changes.
 Such condition-based monitoring (CBM) allows you to automatically generate corrective work orders when assets become less efficient because they need maintenance.

 2. Reduced Material Consumption and Waste